Toorak all-electric house renovation

 Heat Load

-• Double- glazed timber framed windows
+• Replacing single-glazing with Low-e, double-glazed timber framed windows

-• Improved insulation and shading
+• Improving insulation and shading

 Hydrosol image of a DeLonghi vertical linear radiator heating panel, white